-Governmental financial statements are presented using a current financial resources measurement focus and the modified accrual basis of accounting.
+Governmental fund financial statements are presented using a current financial resources measurement focus and the modified accrual basis of accounting.
 Revenues are recognized in the accounting period when they are both measurable and available to finance operations during the year or to liquidate liabilities existing at the end of the year.
 Available means collected in the current period or within 60 days after year end to liquidate liabilities existing at the end of the year.
-Available to reasonably estimate the amount.
+Measurable means knowing or being able to reasonably estimate the amount.
 Expenditures are recognized in the accounting period when the related fund liabilities are incurred.
 Debt service expenditures and expenditures related to compensated absences and claims and judgments, are recognized only when payment is due.
 Property taxes, state appropriations and federal awards are all considered to be susceptible to accrual and have been recognized as revenues of the current fiscal period.

-The county reports the following major Governmental Funds:
+The County reports the following major Governmental Funds: